 Disruption of Circadian Rhythm

-Using electronics before going to sleep can significantly disrupt our body’s natural sleep-wake cycle, known as the circadian rhythm.
+Using electronics before sleep can significantly disrupt our body’s natural sleep-wake cycle, known as the circadian rhythm.
 Our circadian rhythm is regulated by exposure to light, and the blue light emitted by electronic devices, such as smartphones and laptops, can interfere with this delicate balance.
-The exposure to blue light before bed can confuse our internal clock, leading to difficulty falling asleep and staying asleep throughout the night.
+Exposure to blue light before bed can confuse our internal clock, leading to difficulty falling asleep and staying asleep throughout the night.

 Suppression of Melatonin Production

-Melatonin is a hormone that helps regulate our sleep-wake cycle and promotes the onset of sleep.
-However, the use of electronic devices before bedtime can suppress the production of melatonin, making it harder for us to fall asleep.
+Melatonin is a hormone that helps regulate our sleep-wake cycle and promotes sleep onset.
+However, using electronic devices before bedtime can suppress melatonin production, making it harder for us to fall asleep.
 The blue light emitted by these devices inhibits the release of melatonin, further disrupting our natural sleep patterns and compromising the quality of our sleep.

 Increase in Blue Light Exposure

-Electronic devices emit high levels of blue light, which is known to be most effective at suppressing melatonin production and disrupting our circadian rhythm.
-The excessive exposure to blue light can affect the quality and duration of our sleep, leaving us feeling groggy, fatigued, and less refreshed in the morning.
-This increased exposure to blue light can lead to insomnia and other sleep disorders if not managed properly.
+Electronic devices emit high levels of blue light, which is most effective at suppressing melatonin production and disrupting our circadian rhythm.
+Excessive exposure to blue light can affect the quality and duration of our sleep, leaving us feeling dizzy, tired, and less refreshed in the morning.
+Increased exposure to blue light can lead to insomnia and other sleep disorders if not appropriately managed.

 Promotion of Sleep Disorders

-The use of electronics before sleep has been linked to the development and exacerbation of various sleep disorders.
-Conditions such as insomnia, restless leg syndrome, and sleep apnea can be worsened by the use of electronic devices in the evening.
+The use of electronics before sleep has been linked to developing and exacerbating various sleep disorders.
+Conditions such as insomnia, restless leg syndrome, and sleep apnea can be worsened by using electronic devices in the evening.
 The overstimulation caused by engaging with screens before bed can make it harder for our bodies to relax and wind down, preventing us from entering a restorative state of sleep.

 Impact on Brain Function